orsnaro/Discord-Bot-Ai/README.md

 > ##  🛠 TODO :
 #### ⚠️ Do This BEFORE any New Features  &rarr;  *MIGRATE TO PYCORD!*

-*   Documentation for functions / classes and repo readme.md
+*   Documentation for functions / classes repo. first readme.md draft

 *   send Embeds fragmented in parts/pages if it exceeds max size  (6000char) or exceeds max fields (25 field)